-National Test Reimbursement: To apply for reimbursement for a National Test (such as: SAT, ACT, MCAT, CLEP, LSAT, GRE, GMAT, etc.) using your VA benefits, please contact our office.
+National test reimbursement: To apply for reimbursement for a National Test (such as: SAT, ACT, MCAT, CLEP, LSAT, GRE, GMAT, etc.) using your VA benefits, please contact our office.

 Request Military Transcript

 You may be able to earn credit for your military training.
-Click on your service component below to request a transcript:
+Click on your service component below to request a transcript.

 Please request the transcript(s) be sent to:

-350 New Campus Dr.
+350 New Campus Drive